songoku4/Disease-Classification-Using-Deep-Learning/README.md

 # Disease-Classification-Using-Deep-Learning
-Disease Classification in Vegetable plants using Deep Learning
+Disease Classification in Vegetable plants using Tensorflow, Keras and CNN